sanderprii/hennotok/README.md

-# User Authentication Application
+# Social Media Application

-A clean, modern user authentication application with a responsive design built using React, Node.js, and SQLite.
+A clean, modern social media application with a responsive design built using React, Node.js, and SQLite.
+Features user authentication, media uploads, profiles, and topic-based content browsing.

 ## Features

+### User Authentication
 - User registration with validations
 - User login with authentication
 - Session management with JWT
 - Protected routes for authenticated users

-- Dashboard for logged-in users
+### Social Media Features
+- Upload images and videos (up to 2MB for images, 60sec for videos)
+- Create posts with descriptions
-- Secure password storage with bcrypt
+- Categorize posts with topics
+- Browse posts by topic
+- View user profiles
+- Video preview and playback
+- Modal image and video viewing

+### General Features
 - Responsive design (works on mobile and desktop)
 - Modern UI with Ant Design components
 - SQLite database with Prisma ORM
 - RESTful API architecture
+- Client-side validation for uploads
+- Server-side validation

 ## Tech Stack